koenrane/KR-new-site/content/import/attainable-utility-landscape-how-the-world-is-changed.md

 ![](https://i.imgur.com/T8JS7kT.png)

+> [!info] Exercise
-_Exercise: Track what’s happening to your various AUs during the following story: you win the lottery.
+> Track what’s happening to your various AUs during the following story: you win the lottery.
 Being an effective spender, you use most of your cash to buy a majority stake in a major logging company.
-Two months later, the company goes under._
+Two months later, the company goes under.

-## Technical appendix: AU landscape and world state contain equal information
+## Appendix: AU landscape and world state contain equal information

 In the context of finite deterministic Markov decision processes, there's a wonderful handful of theorems which basically say that the AU landscape and the environmental dynamics encode each other.
 That is, they contain the _same_ information, just with different emphasis.
 This supports thinking of the AU landscape as a "dual" of the world state.